ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The replying peer must validate the request in the following ways:

-  * the find secret matches the find secret of it's own public peer file
+  * The find secret matches the find secret of it's own public peer file
-  * the request has not expired
+  * The request has not expired
-  * the nonce has not been seen before (the nonce must be remembered for a reasonable period of time, or at maximum until the expiry time of the request)
+  * The nonce has not been seen before (the nonce must be remembered for a reasonable period of time, or at maximum until the expiry time of the request)
-  * the finger print matches the fingerprint of the requesting peer's transport channel
+  * The finger print matches the fingerprint of the requesting peer's transport channel
-  * the validity of the public peer file provided
+  * The validity of the public peer file provided
-  * the signature on the request matches the public peer file provided
+  * The signature on the request matches the public peer file provided

 The requesting peer must validate the result in the following ways:

-  * the signature on the result matches the peer it requested to find
+  * The signature on the result matches the peer it requested to find
-  * the digest value in the result matches the digest value from the original signature on the request
+  * The digest value in the result matches the digest value from the original signature on the request
-  * the fingerprint in the result matches the fingerprint of the replying's peers transport
+  * The fingerprint in the result matches the fingerprint of the replying's peers transport

 ### Example